topeterk/HitCounterManager/README.md

 * Multiple profiles can be created (e.g. "Any%", "AllBosses", "DLC only"..)
 * Switching to other profiles will keep hit counts of currently selected profile
 * Button to save current run as PB (personal best)
+* Counts the attempts of each run (implicitly on every run's reset or manually)
 * Settings file "HitCounterManagerSave.xml" holds all your configuration data and is designed to work in newer versions, too.
 Save and restore this file at any time.
 * Comes with some pre-defined profiles for:
   * Bloodborne + The old hunters